Henry Morgan (humorist): Radio

 The Henry Morgan Show received a Peabody Award Special Citation of honor for 1946.

 Morgan's friend Ed Herlihy, a veteran radio announcer, remembered him to radio historian Gerald Nachman (in Raised on Radio): "He was ahead of his time, but he was also hurt by his own disposition.
 He was very difficult.
 He was so brilliant that he'd get exasperated and he'd sulk.
 He was a great mind who never achieved the success he should have."
 Nachman wrote of Morgan that he was radio's "first true rebel because—like many comics who go for the jugular, from Lenny Bruce to Roseanne Barr—he didn't know when to quit."

-Another supporter was Arnold Stang, who worked as one of Morgan's second bananas on the ABC shows and was known later as the voice of Hanna-Barbera's Top Cat.
+Another supporter was character actor Arnold Stang, who worked as one of Morgan's second bananas on the ABC shows and was known later as the voice of Hanna-Barbera's Top Cat.
 "He was a masochist, a neurotic man," Stang told Nachman about his former boss.
 "When things were going well for him, he would do something to destroy himself.
 He just couldn't deal with success.
 He'd had an unhappy childhood that warped him a little and gave him a sour outlook on life.
 He had no close friends."
-Stang also claimed that Morgan's first wife "kept him deeply in debt and refused to give him a divorce", though the divorce did occur and decades later, Morgan remarried.
+Stang also claimed that Morgan's first wife "kept him deeply in debt and refused to give him a divorce", but the divorce did occur and decades later, Morgan remarried.

 Brief blacklisting

 Morgan was briefly blacklisted after his name appeared in the anti-communist pamphlet Red Channels.
 Morgan's connections with communism were dubious at best.
-Nachman noted that Morgan's listing sprang from his former wife's leftist affiliations, as Morgan himself confirmed in his memoir:
+Nachman noted that Morgan's listing sprang from his former wife's leftist affiliations as Morgan confirmed in his memoir: